maarten-pennings/howto/c64functions/readme.md

 ```

 We used POWERMON to dump the BASIC program and variables.
-The below listing is annotated with `*` to denote the begin and end
+The below hex numbers are annotated with `*` to denote the begin and end
 of the two areas (BASIC program and variables).
 The symbol `/`
 separates BASIC lines respectively variables.